ciscocsirt/GOSINT/README.md

 To bulk select indicators, click the *blue button with the bulleted items* for an indicator.
 Continue clicking this button for other indicators to add to the bulk selection.

+Optionally, utilize the *Select All on Current Page* button on the bottom right of the table to select/deselect all indicators on the current page.

-On the bottom right of the table, click *Bulk Move to Post-Processing* and *Bulk Delete* to perform the respective bulk options.
+Click *Bulk Move to Post-Processing* and *Bulk Delete* to perform the respective bulk options on the bottom right of the table.

 ### Post-Processing